 - Capability – It’s like a truck, it can pretty much do anything for you, depending on the weekend chores and activities at hand.

-- Low Sides – not great for small kids in need of back support.
-There is a taller sided model from Radio Flyer (see below)
+- Low Sides – Some models don’t have siderails and are not great for small kids in need of back support.

-- Rough Ride – The basic Radio Flyer #18 model (70+ years in existence) comes with solid rubber tires so although it provides a solid ride, it’s less than desirable with kids as your main cargo.
+- Rough Ride – some come with solid rubber tires so it’s less than desirable with kids as your main cargo (no air suspension).

 What to look for